-After reviewing the risks and complications listed above that may result from a surgical procedure, you might be asking yourself what is the safest form of weight loss surgery?
+Furthermore, after reviewing the risks and problems listed above that may result from a surgical procedure, you might be asking yourself, “What is the safest form of weight loss surgery?”

-Even though laparoscopic surgery, such as gastric sleeve, is considered minimally invasive there are incisions involved so also an increase in risk.
+Even though laparoscopic surgery, like gastric sleeve, is considered minimally invasive.
+It also involves incisions and increases the risk.
 In addition, it brings with it a substantial recovery process and time frame.

 There is a non-surgical procedure that can accomplish very close to the same results as gastric sleeve surgery.
-This procedure is called endoscopic sleeve gastroplasty (ESG) and is a cutting-edge procedure that has caught the attention of many surgeons over recent years.
+Moreover, this procedure is called Endoscopic Sleeve Gastroplasty (ESG) and is a cutting-edge procedure that has caught the attention of many surgeons over recent years.

-ESG is performed outpatient with no hospital stay required, no incisions, or long recovery times.
-ESG is a valuable tool when combined with diet and exercise, and can help obese individuals lose between 60-70% of their excess weight in about 18 months.
+Firstly, you can undergo ESG without requiring a hospital stay, incisions, or long recovery times.
+Moreover, ESG is a valuable tool when combined with diet and exercise, and can help higher-weight individuals lose between 60-70% of their excess weight in about 18 months.

 To learn more about ESG contact IBI Healthcare Institute for a consultation today!
-We are here to help you navigate through choosing the best weight loss procedure for you and provide answers to all of your questions.
+We are here to help you select the best weight loss procedure and provide answers to all of your questions.